swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## Closing Thoughts

-In short I don't think there is a future in JavaScript MVCs.
-I think if you sit down and think about in the end only something akin to Om (even it's tucked away under a traditional hood) will deliver an optimal balance between simplicity, performance, and expressivity.
+In short I don't think there is a future in the current crop of JavaScript MVCs.
+I think if you sit down and think for months and years in the end only something akin to Om (even if tucked away under a traditional MVC hood) will deliver an optimal balance between simplicity, performance, and expressivity.
+This is because there's nothing special in Om that hasn't been known for a long, long, long time.
+If you treat the browser as a remote rendering engine and stop treating it as a place to query and store crap, everything gets faster.
+Sound like something familiar?
+Yeah, computer graphics programming.

 Expect more post in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, client/server template sharing, relational user interfaces, and more.